adamcroom/mediator/_posts/2014-09-30-is-lms-a-new-market-for-wordpress-themes.md

   </p>
 </div>

 I need to be explicit that I'm not advocating for every instructor to take this approach, rather just that it seems easier to do and web developers are taking notice of the growing market and building low-cost products to sell directly to instructors.
-I should also note that for security purposes, students who took Intro to Management for college credit still used the institutional LMS for quizzes and assignment submissions, so it's doesn't have to be an &#8220;either-or&#8221; deal BUT the theme did give us enough tools to do some basic assessment and the ability to customize to the functionality we needed, such as the <a href="https://wordpress.org/plugins/bbpress/" target="_blank">bbPress WordPress plugin</a>, to create a forum space.
+I should also note that for security purposes, students who took Intro to Management for college credit still used the institutional LMS for quizzes and assignment submissions, so it's doesn't have to be an "either-or" deal BUT the theme did give us enough tools to do some basic assessment and the ability to customize to the functionality we needed, such as the <a href="https://wordpress.org/plugins/bbpress/" target="_blank">bbPress WordPress plugin</a>, to create a forum space.
 While the open course design wasn't anything to necessarily write home about, the platform did meet the needs of the instructor and aesthetically exceeded his expectations.
 So this all leads me to a few questions:

   1. Are any instructors using themes that are geared towards mirroring LMS functionality as a supplement or replacement to the institutional LMS?
   2. If not, why?
 Access to web space?
 Security?
 Time constraints?
   3. Has any institution adopted any process that discourages the use of these tools?
   4. Does anyone else have experience with these kind of themes?
 I would love opinions on theme or access to see what you have created with them.
 What's an instructors or students point of view of the tradeoffs to moving to a WordPress LMS imitator?
   5. These themes seem to be doing pretty well on Themeforest.
-Seriously&#8230;Who are these 7,000 people and how we can start chatting?
+Seriously...Who are these 7,000 people and how we can start chatting?

 Top image is a creative commons licensed (BY-NC-SA) flickr photo by lecercle: http://flickr.com/photos/lecercle/466799202